 - i.
-I & II Semester: These courses are designed to help students enhance their skills in quantitative aptitude, soft skills - ii.
+I Semester: This course is designed to help students enhance their Soft Skills. - ii.
+II Semester: Students can choose any one course related to Innovation/IPR/Entrepreneurship and the students can choose any one course. - ii.
 III Semester: At least one NPTEL Course to be completed before the end of third semester. - iii.
-IV Semester: In the fourth semester any one course related to IPR/ Entrepreneurship/ Innovation.
+IV Semester: In the fourth semester Quantitative Aptitude is offered for the students.